duderstadt-lab/mars-docs/examples/fret.md

 ---

 #### <a name="4"></a> Data Analysis and Corrections
-Please download the [script]() from the repository.
+Please download the [full analysis script](https://github.com/duderstadt-lab/mars-tutorials) from the repository.
 This will automate all following steps and will generate an archive containing the fully corrected E and S values for each relevant molecule.
 For a better understanding of the procedure, the parts of the script are discussed in detail below.

 ##### Filter Traces to only have 1 Donor and/or Acceptor
 In the next step, the identified traces will be filtered for having only 1 donor and/or acceptor instead of multiple.
 This removes molecules from the analysis that have clumped together and prevents bias in the calculation of the FRET parameters caused by unjustified intensity values.
 To do so, a global region for the interval 2<T<500 is defined and bleaching steps are identified using the Change Point Finder command.